 Bonhams will sell a magnificent and exceptionally rare pair of silver flintlock holster pistols.
 Estimated to sell for £40,000-60,000 they will be offered at Bonhams, Knightsbridge, on Wednesday 18 April 2012.

 The pair are highly decorated with chased silver barrels, locks and mounts, made by one of Britain's best gunsmiths in the 18th Century, Joseph Heylin of London.
 The pistols bear silver hallmarks for 1768 and are part of the Norman Dixon Collection, a particularly fine collection of flintlock and percussion pistols being sold by Bonhams.

-The Antique Arms and Armor market seems armor plated as Bonhams latest sale of £1.4m in November indicates.
-This was the best result for any Arms and Armor Sale in London during 2011 with 89 per cent of lots sold.
+The Antique Arms and Armour market seems armour plated as Bonhams latest sale of £1.4m in November indicates.
+This was the best result for any Arms and Armour Sale in London during 2011 with 89 per cent of lots sold.

 NOTES FOR EDITORS